DesignerDev23/MiiMii/flow-configuration-guide.md

 - Check Flow ID is correct
 - Verify Flow is published in WhatsApp Business Manager
 - Check WhatsApp API credentials

+### "Specified screen is not allowed as first screen" Error
+**Error**: `Specified screen PIN_VERIFICATION_SCREEN is not allowed as first screen of this flow.
+Allowed screen name is: NETWORK_SELECTION_SCREEN.`

+**Solution**:
+- ✅ **FIXED**: The system now correctly starts with `NETWORK_SELECTION_SCREEN`
+- Make sure your flow JSON starts with the correct screen
+- Verify the `initialScreen` parameter is set correctly in the flow data

+**Prevention**:
+- Always ensure the `initialScreen` matches the first screen in your flow JSON
+- Test flows in WhatsApp Business Manager before deploying

 ### Purchase Fails
 - Check Bilal API credentials